Receivables workflow software for the full weekly cycle.

 Keep live state and snapshot history close enough to support both day-to-day action and leadership reporting.

-Outreach Workspace
+Draft Outreach

-Turn passive aging information into actionable communication.
+Turn passive aging information into actionable follow-up.

 The correspondence layer groups open balances by partner, applies workflow stage logic, builds drafts from templates and invoice context, and keeps the resulting activity inspectable.